Zensai Scanner User Guide

 The QR code isn't working.
 What should I do?

-Ensure your camera app supports QR scanning (most built-in phone cameras do).
-If scanning in the browser, allow camera access when prompted.
+Ensure your camera app supports QR scanning; most built-in phone cameras do.
+If you've scanning in the browser, allow camera access when prompted.
 If the code still doesn't work, the link may have expired because of secret rotation.
 Contact the person who provided the code for help.

 Can I download my own certificate?